 EWS is located in the heart of the city, and the partnership with Wittenborg will include facilitating the Vienna Campus.
 EWS will also work with Wittenborg on the development of programmes in Vienna, allowing its own students the opportunity for an international experience extending from their own studies there.

-Wittenborg will offer its range of BBA and MBA programmes in Vienna, following exactly the same curriculum and planning as in Apeldoorn, from where the programmes will be administrated, with students all being officially registered at Wittenborg University of Applied Sciences in Apeldoorn.
+Wittenborg will offer its range of BBA and MBA programmes in Vienna, following exactly the same curriculum and planning as in Apeldoorn, from where the programmes will be administrated, with students all being officially registered at WUAS in Apeldoorn.
 According to Wittenborg’s student registrar, Santosh Aryal, ‘This exciting new opportunity for students will in theory allow students to follow one or two blocks of the curriculum in Vienna, or in Apeldoorn, having an exchange experience that fits perfectly into their timetable.
 Of course, it is more likely that students will opt to spend a year abroad, rather than only part of the year.’

 by Anesca Smith